 Microsoft Azure

-Cloud platform for managing applications, data, and infrastructure across cloud and on-premise environments
+Platform for managing apps, data, and infrastructure across cloud environments.

-Cloud platform for managing applications, data, and infrastructure across cloud and on-premise environments
+Platform for managing apps, data, and infrastructure across cloud environments.

 Infrastructure and integration challenges for nonprofits